WELCOME TO THE SHOW!

 Explore the Festival

-CONTINUING OUR PARTNERSHIP WITH PORTLAND PUBLIC SCHOOLS
+CONTINUING OUR PARTNERSHIP WITH

 Are you also passionate about helping young people connect with arts experiences?
 Get in touch with Resonance and Fear No Music today to find out how your support can help inspire & educate the next generation of young music-makers—and help our organizations continue providing these vital opportunities!